0BAB1/HOLY_CORE_COURSE/setup.md

 There is also a **test runner** used to run all tests at once using `pytest`.

-To learn more, I recommend reading : **I did an entire blog post about cocotb and this specific setup : [cocotb blog post link](https://0bab1.github.io/BRH/posts/TIPS_FOR_COCOTB/)**
+To learn more, I recommend reading this blog post I made : [cocotb blog post link](https://0bab1.github.io/BRH/posts/TIPS_FOR_COCOTB/)

 #### Quick shortcut links for those who know how to use cocotb